Italy opens world's first gelato culture museum

 Then there's the Gelato Pioneers.
 Every year Carpigiani selects a group of highly motivated Italians ready to leave everything to open gelato shops abroad.

-Besides funding scholarships for the program, the company also covers half the price of buying a new Carpigiani machine and will buy it back inside a year if the business folds.
+Besides funding scholarships for the programme, the company also covers half the price of buying a new Carpigiani machine and will buy it back inside a year if the business folds.

 Andrea Morelli, a 38-year old former bank manager from Bologna, has no regrets.